A sleep lab for less than $1000 with OpenBCI

 Here my highlights in brief for the OpenBCI Cyton EEG device:

-- + cheap: ~$500 each (the new 4 channel “Ganglion” devices are out soon for $100, however not usable for complete standard polysomnography), invest a little more and you get electrodes with it and stuff, or assemble yourself if you have the time and know how to deal with PCB plates (it is open hardware after all)
+- + cheap: ~$500 each (the newer 4 channel “Ganglion” devices are $100, however not usable for complete standard polysomnography), invest a little more and you get electrodes with it and stuff, or assemble yourself if you have the time and know how to deal with PCB plates (it is open hardware after all)

 - + 8 channel recording (extendable to 16 channel, using an extra module (daisy module), 8 is fine though)